jmtayloruk/jmtayloruk.github.io/_posts/2021-11-16-quick-website-building.md

 * Customise section 8 "Site navigation" to add additional pages to the manu bar of your website.
 Just add a url and write the equivalent .md file.
 * Customise "navigation_footer" to reflect the url at which your website is going to appear.
 * Customise "social_links" as you wish.
-* I added two lines of mysterious gibberish (look for "kramdown"[in here](https://github.com/jmtayloruk/jmtayloruk.github.io/blob/main/_config.yml)) which is apparently necessary to be able to use internal links within a webpage.
-For example [this](#writing-blog-posts) links to the "writing blog posts" section of this webpage you are currently reading.
-I achieved that by writing `#writing-blog-posts`, which matches the section heading except with spaces replaced by "-".

 If you want to see all the things I have customised, [look here](https://github.com/jmtayloruk/jmtayloruk.github.io/compare/c61eb64...main#files_bucket).